aakashtyal/Session-Persistence-After-Enabling-2FA/README.md

 2. Server updates the user’s MFA/assurance state but does not invalidate or re-challenge existing sessions.
 3. Any active sessions (including those on attacker-controlled clients) continue operating with the pre-2FA context, effectively bypassing the intended control uplift.

-**Security posture gap**: Enabling 2FA is a security boundary change.
+**Security Posture Gap**: Enabling 2FA is a security boundary change.
 Failing to force session upgrade (re-auth + 2FA) and revoke legacy sessions negates the control’s risk reduction.

-**Realistic abuse scenarios**:
+**Realistic Abuse Scenarios**:
 - Attacker with stolen session cookie retains access post-2FA enablement and can exfiltrate data or change account settings.
 - Shared kiosk or unmanaged device keeps a live session that bypasses the new MFA requirement.